 However, as much as we advocate for prioritizing your chronotype, we also understand it may not be possible to find a job and lifestyle that match it.
 After all, 9 a.m. meetings and dropping the kids off at school can’t really be pushed back to your energy peaks later in the day.
 If that’s the case, you can shift your sleep schedule to become an early riser even if you’re biologically prone to later sleep and wake times.

 Take time to understand your motivations behind why you want to become an early riser.
 Is it because you think you should rather than because you have to?
 If it’s the former, consider going the route of working with your chronotype for true productivity gains.

 On the flip side, if your job or other lifestyle factors demand an earlier sleep-wake schedule, follow the tips we’ve laid out for you above.
-In addition, RISE will help you know your personal sleep need and time your behaviors to your chronobiology.
-Download the RISE app today to make the transition from a night owl to an early bird with less sleep debt and more ease.
+To help make the transition easier, RISE can work out your personal sleep need and tell you the right time to do everything from have your last coffee for the day to when your most productive times will be, all of which will make the transition from night owl to early bird much easier.

 Learn more about Rise for sales teams.